-This week we have a guest blog from the wonderful Stopcocks Women Plumbers.
+This week we have a guest blog from the wonderful Professional Plumbers.
 Make sure to bookmark it so you can always refer back to it!
 Next week we will have 19 Plumbing checks for selling your home.

 In the Buying section there are tips for before the sale or purchase to ensure that you don’t buy a property which has glaring problems.

 Rental is simpler, since these things are not your responsibility to carry out.
 In general, follow the tips for Buyers, but also read the Rental section, which tells you exactly what paperwork you need to ask for to know your plumbing has all been fully checked and is in proper working order.
 Check end of tenancy cleaning also.

 Most of these items should not put you off buying a property you like, but it’s good to be aware how much work you may need to carry out yourself should you go ahead.

 If it’s apparent many of these issues need resolving then it’s probably true that other house maintenance has not been carried out well either.
 Then your question will be whether the price reflects this and do you want to buy a doer upper.

 1. Do not be put off by an ugly bathroom.
 Taste is very personal and changing a bathroom can be quite affordable (ask your local Plumber ) always remember; a beautiful bathroom in a cold house is not a great deal!
 Enjoy planning your own dream bathroom and make the house more your own.

 2. How old is the boiler?
 Newer boilers are more efficient and tend to save money because of this.
 If the boiler has been recently installed there should be a Notification issued directly from Gas Safe confirming the boiler was fitted by a competent, properly qualified person – ask to see this.

 3. Is there a regular maintenance and servicing contract for the boiler?
 Look for a date on the servicing sticker or booklet – is this within the last twelve months?